Child & Teen Therapy

 Counseling can prevent children from taking negative coping strategies into adulthood.
 Whether your child is having a particularly difficult time through their developmental leap or is suffering from a mental or behavioral disorder, getting them help is the first step towards a happier and healthier version of your little one.
 Positive changes may begin to surface such as increased social activity, better grades in school, better communication at home, and a decrease in outbursts.
 These changes may happen quickly or they may take some time, but the journey is your child’s to embark upon.

 At Great Lakes Psychology Group, we believe that no problem is too small or too big.
-Our family-centered approach to child and adolescent counseling keeps parents in the loop every step of the way while surrounding your little one with compassion and encouragement.
+Our child therapists use a family-centered approach to child and adolescent counseling that keeps parents in the loop every step of the way while surrounding your little one with compassion and encouragement.

-Most of our therapists use a strengths-based family approach, aimed at empowering you as a parent with new techniques so you have the tools to help your child.
+Most of our child psychologists use a strengths-based family approach, aimed at empowering you as a parent with new techniques so you have the tools to help your child.
 Using scientifically-backed parenting support, we are able to help families in a shorter timeframe than it might take if we only worked with children.
 Because of this, many of the children and teens we see are able to do short-term therapy.

 Our team understands, supports, and guides parents, children, and teens to help achieve healthy family dynamics.
 Our child and teen counselors are dedicated to helping families build and maintain strength as they work through any difficult challenges they may be facing.
 We are familiar with the complexities of family life and how complicated it can get when one or more family members are struggling with mental health concerns.
 Not only are we sensitive to every family we meet, but we listen to what makes your situation unique and provide you with the most accurate help in order to reduce the issues standing in the way of your child’s happiness.

 To read more about children and teens, here are some related blog posts: